City-of-Turku/parkings-weather-correlation/README.md

 This project is for analysing and predicting parking usage rates in the City of Turku.
 Weather data is used as an extra feature to analyze correlation and improve predictions.

+Developed as part of European Union Horizon 2020 programme funded SCALE-UP project (grant agreement no. 955332).

 The project has been bootstrapped with `uv` [https://docs.astral.sh/uv/](https://docs.astral.sh/uv/).

 ## How to